wobufetmaster/CS474-Set-Theory-DSL/README.md

 ```scala
 InvokeMethod("my_dog","eat").eval()
 ```
+This returns the result of evaluating the method.
 ##Methods with arguments
 You can use Args() in your method definition in order to create methods that accept arguments.
 Consider a basic example below:
 ```scala